Book Review: All the Ice Cream in the Land by Emmy Kastner

 by Tami Charles

-is a children's non-fiction book about how Debbie Allen became a dancer during the Civil Rights Movement and rose to fame.
-I received an Advanced Readers Copy (ARC) of this book for free from NetGalley and Charlesbridge in exchange for my honest review.
-I grew up watching Fame, so I've always known of Debbie Allen.
-However, I realized I didn't know much about her other than she's sisters with Phylicia Rashad.
+I received an Advance Reader’s Copy (ARC) of this book for free from NetGalley and Charlesbridge in exchange for my honest review.
+I grew up watching Fame, so I’ve always known who Debbie Allen was, but I realized I didn’t know much about her life beyond her connection to her sister, Phylicia Rashad.
+I also remember seeing her appear on an episode or two of the reality dance show Dance Moms, which made me even more curious about her journey and legacy in the dance world.

 This children's picture book gives kids a look into Debbie Allen's life in a friendly, easy to understand format.
 Additionally, the story teaches children about the Civil Rights Movement since that is part of the dancers story.
 It's extremely well written, and the illustrations are phenomenal.
 Both parents and children will enjoy this read.

-A few things I learned as an adult from this book is that Debbie Allen was denied admittance into the dance school because of the color of her skin, her parents divorced, and Debbie moved to Mexico as a child along with her mom and sister so she could receive dance training.
+One of the most powerful things I learned from this book as an adult is that Debbie Allen faced serious obstacles on her path to success.
+She was denied admission to a dance school because of the color of her skin, experienced her parents’ divorce, and later moved to Mexico with her mother and sister so she could continue her dance training and pursue her passion.

 Follow The Running Bibliophile On Social Media